-As The Cottonwood School receives Title I federal funds through the Elementary and Secondary Education Act ("ESEA"), as reauthorized and amended by the Every Student Succeeds Act ("ESSA"), all parents/guardians of students attending The Cottonwood School may request information regarding the professional qualifications of classroom teachers and/or paraprofessionals, including at a minimum:
+As The Cottonwood School receives Title I federal funds through the Elementary and Secondary Education Act ("ESEA"), as reauthorized and amended by the Every Student Succeeds Act ("ESSA"), all

 - 1. Whether the student's teacher: - a.
 Has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - b.
 Is teaching under emergency or another provisional status through which State qualification or licensing criteria have been waived; and - c.
-Is teaching in the field of discipline of the certification of the teacher; and

-2. Whether the child is provided services by paraprofessionals and, if so, their qualifications.
+Is teaching in the field of discipline of the certification of the teacher; and - 2.
+Whether the child is provided services by paraprofessionals and, if so, their qualifications.